 There are many types of loans available for small businesses in Singapore, but here are the top few:

 If you have a good credit history and a stable, regular source of income, you can get a secured personal loan from the banks.

 This is the same type of loan that you get to buy a car or a house.
 The bank will ask for collateral in case your business fails and they need to recover their losses.
 This is why it is important to start your business with enough capital and not over-leverage yourself.

-A business loan is the type of loan that you will need if you already have a business and want to expand it or start a new one.
-Usually, banks and non-bank lenders will not lend money for second businesses because they see it as a riskier investment than the first one.
-This means that you will probably need to self-finance your business with your own savings or through family and friends first before looking for funding from other sources like banks or non-bank lenders.
+However, take note that not all banks and non-bank lenders will lend money for second businesses as they may view it as a riskier investment than the first one.
+This means that you will probably need to self-finance your business with your savings or through family and friends first before looking for funding from other sources like banks or non-bank lenders.

 4. Temporary Bridging Loan